kyverno/KDP/proposals/cli_schema.md

   - ../relative/path/to/next/policy.yaml
   - /fully/qualified/path/to/next/policy.yaml
   resources:
-  - resource.yaml
-  - ../relative/path/to/next/resource.yaml
-  - /fully/qualified/path/to/next/resource.yaml
-  # a resource referenced with a dot as below means to check for another
-  # YAML document in this same test file.
-This could be changed so it's just an
-  # implicit check
-  - .
     # a resource pool is an alternate concept which groups resources
     # under a common name which can be accessed in the results[] section
     # easier